donnovan-lyons/dlyons8.github.io/_posts/2018-05-10-the_beginning_targeted_ads.markdown

 ![](https://imgur.com/TuEpZ30.png)

 Before this ad, I'd heard of computer science, but it wasn't on my radar... *at all.* Neither was software engineering, computer programming, etc. Growing up, I didn't know anyone in these fields.
-At most, my only experience in this world was an introduction to HTML class in high school.
+At most, my only experience in this world was an introduction to a class on HTML in high school.

 So when I saw that I could become a web developer in 12 weeks, I had to explore it.